-The above graph represents Microsoft annual revenue by segment, starting from fiscal 2002 to the most recently completed year.
+The above graph represents Microsoft annual revenue by segment, starting from fiscal 2002 to 2021.
 The company reported its financial performance based on these three segments: Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 Microsoft’s revenue in fiscal 2019 clocked $125,843 million, globally.
 The 14% YoY growth was driven by the growth across each of its segments.

 Microsoft Segment Revenue by Year: More Details